waqaskhan092/Chai-Aur-Code-Onboarding-Documentation-for-Git-and-GitHub/README.md

 ---

 ## Best Practices

 1. Commit regularly and meaningfully.
 2. Use descriptive commit messages.
 3. Pull updates frequently to minimize conflicts.

 ---

-## Deliverables
-Your repository should include:
-1. A formatted `README.md` file with embedded screenshots.
-2. At least 5 meaningful commits.
-3. A sample branch created and merged with `main`.
-4. At least one pull request demonstrating the workflow.

-Good luck, and welcome to ChaiCode!